georgegoh/CLUMP/src/modules/util/src/doc/README-log.txt

 kl.warning('This is WARNING message #%s' % 1)
 kl.error('This is ERROR message #%s' % 1)
 kl.critical('This is CRITICAL message #%s' % 1)

+# if we want more files to write to
+kl.addFileHandler('/path/to/another/file')

+# adding another logger as a child of kusulog
+partitionlog = kusulog.getKusuLog('partition') # partitionlog.name will be
+                                               # 'kusulog.partition'

+# partitionlog will log to all handlers in partitionlog and kl
+partitionlog.addFileHandler('/path/to/partition/log')
+kl.error('An error from kl')
+partitionlog.critical('Hi, from partitionlog')

+# $ cat /tmp/kusu/kusu.log
+# ERROR kusulog An error from kl
+# CRITICAL kusulog.partition Hi, from partitionlog
+# $ cat /path/to/another/file
+# ERROR kusulog An error from kl
+# CRITICAL kusulog.partition Hi, from partitionlog
+# $ cat /path/to/partition/log
+# CRITICAL kusulog.partition Hi, from partitionlog

 # End example